 Correlate Tags to errors

-The Tags with Errors table shows you tags that may be correlated with the increase in errors—these tags more often appear on spans with errors.
-It also allows you to compare the errors per minute of spans with those tags in the baseline and the regression windows.
+The Tags with Errors table shows you tags that may be correlated with the increase in errors—that is, these tags more often appear on spans with errors.
+It also allows you to compare the errors per minute in the baseline and the regression windows.
 Because tags provide contextual data about a span, this table can often give you clues to what might be causing the errors.

 Learn more about Correlations